Telefonica/opengateway-developers-website/catalog/qod/qod.md

 You will not have to guess and discover the available networking capabilities of their clients and will focus on what matters more to your business.

+## General Informations

+> ⚙️ Problem Solved ?
+>
+> Do I need to prioritize network data traffic on certain devices?

+> ⚙️ How it works
+>
+> Prioritizes network data traffic on certain devices, thereby reducing browsing problems on those devices.

+> ⚙️ Parameters sent in the request
+>
+> - msisdn: Cell phone number in the format - +551199999999
+> - ipv6addr: IPV6 address
+> - qos : Qos profiles, connectivity characteristics in use of long-distance network
+> - duration : Duration of the process in seconds - if not passed, it will be considered 24 hours
+> - notificationUri : Address to be redirected to
+> - notificationAuthToken : Authentication key
+>

+> ⚙️ Data received in the response
+>
+> Returns swapped true if the SIM Card was changed and swapped false if it was not changed